QualiSystems/cloudshell-standards/Documentation/shell_resource_standard.md

 Version | Date | Notes
 --- | --- | ---
+2.0.3 | 2018-04-15 | Updated the dependency on CloudShell Types (CloudShell Families) from types 1.0.2 to types 1.1.0.
+2.0.2 | 2017-11-01 | Added attributes "SNMP V3 Authentication Protocol" and "SNMP V3 Privacy Protocol" to the root level.
 2.0.1 | 2017-07-03 | Added a "Model Name" attribute on the root resource
 2.0.0 | 2017-01-31 | Changed the type of the following attributes to "Password": "SNMP Read Community", "SNMP Write Community" and "SNMP V3 Password".
 Those changes are NOT backwards compatible
 1.0.0 | 2016-07-24 | First release of the Shell Resource Standard